 Awhile back, my husband and I were dealing with a financial nightmare for years on end, and I got so deep into self-pity that it opened a door for huge enemy attack.
 Suicidal spirits came at me day and night, and I was trying to fight them off over and over.

-And so many times, I’ve gotten into self-pity at my corporate job.
+And so many times, I got into self-pity at my corporate job.

-I have a really good job–a job that many people would wish to have.
-I’m a financial analyst at a Fortune 500 company.
-I’ve been there over 14 years, and I’ve been very blessed.
+I used to work as a financial analyst at a Fortune 500 company.
+I was there over 14 years, and I was blessed.

-But I can’t tell you how many times I’ve gotten upset over one little incident at work, and actually sat at my desk and cried, even though I should be grateful that I’m not in a soup line somewhere.
+But I can’t tell you how many times I got upset over one little incident at work, and actually sat at my desk and cried, even though I should be grateful that I’m not in a soup line somewhere.

 But was I grateful?
 Nooooo.
-I’ve cried and cried and felt sorry for myself.
+I cried and cried and felt sorry for myself.

 Or if someone doesn’t treat me the way I want them to.
 Maybe somebody says something to me that hurts.
 Yeah, I forgive them, but too many times after forgiving them, I’ve gone down the self-pity road.
 How could they do that to meeeeeeeeeeeeeeeeee (more whining here) when I’ve never treated them like that?